IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 related to the block they're in.
-A Custom Option can be in any block type that can have options, can be repeated any number of times in a block, and may come before or after other option types - except the opt_endofopt which is always the last option.
+A Custom Option can be in any block type that can have options, can be repeated any number of times in a block, and may come before or after other option types - except the opt_endofopt option, which is always the last option.
 Different Custom Options, of different type codes and/or different Private Enterprise Numbers, may be used in the same pcapng file.
 See {{section_vendor}} for additional details.